jmontleon/pixelbook-fedora/README.md

 1. After rebooting you should have audio

 ## Brightness
 1. `sudo dnf install pixelbook-udev && sudo dnf -y update`.
 Make sure you get a kernel with `pixelbook` in the release.
-If not I've been slacking.
 1. Create `/etc/modprobe.d/i915.conf` with one line: `options i915 enable_dpcd_backlight=1`
 1. `sudo dracut -f`